Find Effective Treatment for Trigeminal Neuralgia at Raleigh Neurosurgical Clinic

 Medications are almost always prescribed first, which can block pain signals and lessen the pain.

 When medications are not effective, surgical options at Raleigh Neurosurgical Clinic include:

 - Microvascular decompression: Using a small incision behind the ear, the surgeon relocates any blood vessels that are in contact with the trigeminal nerve with a Teflon sling or bridge technique.

 - Brain stereotactic radiosurgery: The surgeon damages the trigeminal nerve by directing focused radiation to its root, which can reduce and sometimes eliminate pain.

 - Rhizotomy: Using a thin needle, the surgeon destroys nerve fibers to block the pain.
 Some facial numbness is a common side effect with this procedure.

 Our neurosurgeons at Raleigh Neurosurgical Clinic have extensive experience in dealing with trigeminal neuralgia.

-To meet with one of our trigeminal neuralgia specialists, make an appointment today.
+To meet with one of our trigeminal neuralgia specialists, contact a nurse navigator.